Biranavan-Sritharan/Machine-Learning-Disease-Predictor/README.md

 ## Using the website:
 Overall the website is very simple and easy to use and there should not be any difficulty to navigate through it.

 For optimal experience, zoom out to 80%.
-The main webpage (index.html) has 4 main sections (these can be navigated to with ease using the navigation bar at the top): Disease Predictor links, Guide, Github Redirect and Extra Information.
-The Guide contains basic information that is worth reading quickly, the github logo will re-direct you back to the repository, extra information will contain more information that may answer any questions you may have with the webpage and its use.
-And finally there is the disease predictor links, three in total: one for diabetes, another for chronic kidney disease and the last one for parkinsons.
-When you click on these links it will take you to another webpage, you can enter your information into the webpage into the labelled input boxes and once submit is clicked it will provide you with the probablity of this disease occuring.
-The final result will appear in a red/blue glow and then there will be a list of more values, each which shows the contributions to the the final probablity value, and you can see what might be the cause of such a high or low final output.
-To re-direct youself back to the homepage then click on the Home button beneath the title of the predictor.
+The main webpage (index.html) has 4 main sections (these can be navigated to with ease using the navigation bar at the top): Disease Predictor links, Guide, GitHub Redirect and Extra Information.
+The Guide contains basic information that is worth reading quickly, the GitHub logo will re-direct you back to the repository, extra information will contain more information that may answer any questions you may have with the webpage and its use.
+And finally there is the disease predictor links, three in total: one for diabetes, another for chronic kidney disease and the last one for Parkinson's.
+When you click on these links it will take you to another webpage, you can enter your information into the webpage into the labelled input boxes and once submit is clicked it will provide you with the probability of this disease occurring.
+The final result will appear in a red/blue glow and then there will be a list of more values, each which shows the contributions to the final probability value, and you can see what might be the cause of such a high or low final output.
+To re-direct yourself back to the homepage then click on the Home button beneath the title of the predictor.

 ## Ethical Concerns:
-Now please note that this predictor is not a replacement for a doctor and if you really are concerned then please consult a medical proffesional.
+Now please note that this predictor is not a replacement for a doctor and if you really are concerned then please consult a medical professional.
 This predictor is only as good as the datasets used which have been sourced from public domain sources.